mderyabin/polynomial-calc/README.md

 ```
 brew install cmake
 ```
-Compile and run using dollowing commands (from the project directory)
+Compile and run using following commands (from the project directory)
 ```
 mkdir build
 cd build